JackFrost260/marcianofoda/marciano foda/Assets/WeatherMaker/Readme.txt

 You can easily create your own 3D noise textures for different types and styles of clouds.
 Window -> WeatherMaker -> Cloud Noise Editor.

-The temporal reprojection material on the full screen clouds has a blur mode property that can be set to 1 for very crisp, sharp clouds, but watch out for artifacts for fast moving clouds, or lightning at night in the clouds.
+The temporal reprojection material on the full screen clouds script has a blur mode property that can be set to 1 for very crisp, sharp clouds, but watch out for artifacts for fast moving clouds, or lightning at night in the clouds.

 Known issues with volumetric clouds (I am working on them):
 - Jittering clouds - this can happen with temporal reprojection and VR.
 Use temporal anti aliasing to help.
 - Fly-through clouds are possible, but the horizon has some problems as you transition into the clouds.
 I am working on a fix, but you can also add mountains or terrain to your horizon to help.
 - If there are more issues or bugs, I will try to fix them as I find them or you report them.

-You can comment out line 25 of WeatherMakerCloudVolumetricShaderInclude.cginc to turn off all the volumetric code if you are not using it as this will save shader size and compile times.
+You can comment out line 26 of WeatherMakerCloudVolumetricShaderInclude.cginc to turn off all the volumetric code if you are not using it as this will save shader size and compile times.

 *** Please view the volumetric cloud tutorial at the top of this readme file to get a complete overview of all properties and usage. ***

+The sun and moon object in the Weather Maker prefab contain a shadow script with a shadow material that controls additional shadow settings such as intensity, detail texturing, etc.

+The global "general" shadow of Weather Maker fog and clouds can be accessed via WeatherMakerLightManagerScript.Instance.GlobalShadow.

 Volumetric Clouds Probes
 --------------------------------------------------
+Volumetric cloud probes require Unity 2018.3 or newer and compute shader and async GPU readback capability to avoid GPU stalls.
+Earlier versions of Unity and some platforms are not possible and suffer from FPS loss due to GPU stalling.

 You can probe into the volumetric cloud density of any transform.
 Simply add a WeatherMakerCloudProbeScript to any transform.
+If destination transform is null, a single point probe is done.
+If destination is not null and not equal to source, a ray cast probe is done.

-When you need to get the probe density, call WeatherMakerFullScreenCloudScript.Instance.GetCloudDensity(camera, transform) and you get back a float, 0 to 1.
+When you need to get the probe, call WeatherMakerFullScreenCloudScript.Instance.GetCloudProbe(camera, sourceTransform, targetTransform) and you get back a result.
+Pass null for targetTransform if it is the same as sourceTransform.

 Probing for cloud densities requires computer shaders.
-Without compute shaders, GetCloudDensity will always return 0.0.
+Without compute shaders, GetCloudProbe will always return 0.0.

 Only regular game cameras can probe.
 Reflection, cubemap, etc. cameras do not have cloud probe capability.